 TNT, and its derivatives (RDX, and HMX) are complex organic compounds made up of carbon, nitrogen, oxygen, and hydrogen.
 These compounds are found in contaminated lagoons around several US Army depots where TNT was manufactured.

 The US Army is using bioremediation to clean up several of these contaminated lagoons; including Louisiana, Wisconsin, and Oregon.
 Bioremediation is simply the use of natural biological and chemical processes to break down the contaminants.
 The addition of compost ingredients (straw, food waste etc) means that the explosive chemicals are broken down (composted) into harmless chemical forms.
-Composting provides a much cheaper alternative to the alternative of incinerating the contaminated soils.
+Composting provides a much cheaper alternative to incinerating the contaminated soils.
 It is estimated that the use of composting will save $2.6 million at the Oregon site, alone!

 5. Worms, worms, worms….